mvolkmann/blog/src/warp.md

 To open a new tab, click the "+" to the right of the last open tab.

-To rename a tab, right-click it, select "Rename", enter the new name, and press return.
+To rename a tab, right-click it, select "Rename", enter the new name, and press the return key.

 To change the color of the bottom border and background gradient of a tab, right-click it, and select one of the six theme colors